 Actually, they have a total of four courses which range in duration from 90 minutes to 2 days.
 Three of them can all be completed in a day, and include field trips to various vineyards and lots of wine tastings.
-The field trips will also give you a chance to admire stunning landscapes of France.
+The field trips will also give you a chance to admire the stunning landscapes of France.

-This is also a unique opportunity to enrol in a school where it is required of you to taste wine at 9-10 AM, and I think that’s something so exquisitely French.
+This is also a unique opportunity to enroll in a school where it is required of you to taste wine at 9-10 AM, and I think that’s something so exquisitely French.
 No one is going to judge you for day drinking, and that’s one upside of this fun excursion.

 If you are really interested in taking these classes, make sure to sign up for them before you get to Beaune.
 That is as simple as sending them an email or filling out a form on their website.

-Hôtel-Dieu Museum is probably the most famous sight in this town.
+Hôtel-Dieu Museum is probably the most famous site in this town.
 It is a museum of local art with a flamboyant exterior, known for its Gothic facades and glazed roofs.
-And it is home to the Beaune Altarpiece - a polyptych altarpiece often called The Last Judgement, painted by Rogier van der Weyden.
+And it is home to the Beaune Altarpiece – a polyptych altarpiece often called The Last Judgement, painted by Rogier van der Weyden.